Nosferican/UEM.jl/docs/src/GettingStarted.md

 - Temporal (`:Temporal`)
 - Two-Ways (`:TwoWays`)

-The default value is cross-sectional, but other options are available through the keyword argument `effect::Symbol`
+The default value is cross-sectional, but other options are available through the keyword argument `Effect::Symbol`

 ### Panel and Temporal ID indicators